Hermes scarf – a dream in fashion over 40

 With respect to the fabric, qiviut, the under-wool of muskoxen, provides the best insulation.
 Silk and wool are also great insulators.
 A tightly weave/knit is better than a loose one as less body heat can escape thru the former than the latter.
 In humid regions like Southeast Alaska, West Europe, the Pacific Northwest, or the East Coast, for instance, sheep wool may start smelling when humidity gets high, which is always the case on rainy days.
 Polyester may get electrically charged in cold dry regions.
 Polyester clothes release sparks when you take them off, when they get in contact with other people’s clothes on public transportation, or when you touch them.

-In the case of winter indoor outfits, heavy silk or light wool scarves are the best options.
+In the case of winter indoor outfits, heavy silk or light wool scarves are your best options.
 They match the heavy fabrics of winter items.
 A scarf over a sweater can substitute for a turtleneck sweater at the office.
 A scarf can provide the extra insulation/coverage to wear a button-down shirt under a blazer.
 The cleavage of a fall or spring dress can be covered by a scarf to make these dresses work on warmer winter days.
 On weekends, adding a light-weight Russian scarf may up a jeans and sweater with booties look.
+All these options permit wearing clothes beyond their original purpose.
+And there are more tips to get more wear out of your wardrobe.

 Scarves permit a headstart on summer dresses in spring